 Method 2: Install Eclipse Temurin 17 via Adoptium APT

-Eclipse Temurin is an enterprise-quality OpenJDK distribution from the Adoptium project.
-These builds are TCK-certified for Java compatibility and pass the AQAvit verification suite.
-This method adds the Adoptium APT repository to receive automatic updates.
+Eclipse Temurin is a production-ready OpenJDK distribution from the Adoptium project.
+These builds are TCK-tested for Java compatibility and pass the AQAvit verification suite.
+Use this method on Ubuntu 24.04 or 22.04 when you specifically need Temurin packages from Adoptium’s APT repository.

 Add the Adoptium Repository (DEB822)

-Next, create the repository configuration file using the DEB822 format.
-This script automatically detects your Ubuntu codename and architecture:
+Create the repository configuration file using the DEB822 format.
+The command sources your Ubuntu codename from /etc/os-release and writes the detected CPU architecture into the source file:

 After adding the repository, refresh your package index: